Braised pork chops in the pressure cooker.

-We had an arugula salad with a simple vinaigrette of 1 part vinegar, 3 parts olive oil with salt and pepper.
+We had an arugula salad with a simple vinaigrette of 1 part vinegar, and 3 parts olive oil with salt and pepper.

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-3 slices thick Applewood smoked bacon
+- 3 slices Applewood smoked bacon

-1 large yellow onion, halved and thinly sliced
+- 1 yellow onion, e halved and thinly sliced

-1/2 cup pale ale beer
+- ½ cup pale ale beer

-1/4 cup sodium free chicken stock
+- ¼ cup sodium free chicken stock

-2 tablespoons white balsamic vinegar, or regular white wine vinegar
+- 2 tablespoons white balsamic vinegar

-Pat dry the pork chops and season generously on both sides with salt and pepper.
+- Pat dry the pork chops and season generously on both sides with salt and pepper.

-In a large skillet over medium heat, warm the oil.
+- In a large skillet over medium heat, warm the oil.
 When the oil is hot, sear the chops 1 minute on each side.
 Remove the chops and set aside on a plate.
 Using the same skillet add the bacon, garlic and yellow onion and sauté for 3 minutes.

 INSTRUCTIONS FOR PRESSURE COOKER

-Transfer the onion-bacon mixture to the pressure cooker, season with salt and pepper.
+- Transfer the onion-bacon mixture to the pressure cooker, season with salt and pepper.
 Stack the pork chops on top.

-Add the pale ale, chicken stock and vinegar.
+- Add the pale ale, chicken stock and vinegar.

-Close the lid and set timer to 25 minutes and program for meat and follow the instructions of your pressure cooker.
+- Close the lid and set timer to 25 minutes and program for meat and follow the instructions of your pressure cooker.

-Serve hot with a large spoonful of onion mixture and the juices.
+- Serve hot with a large spoonful of onion mixture and the juices.

 INSTRUCTIONS FOR OVEN COOKING

-Preheat oven at 375º.
+- Preheat oven at 375º.

-Transfer the onion bacon mixture into an ovenproof pan.
+- Transfer the onion bacon mixture into an ovenproof pan.
 Season with salt and pepper and stack the pork chops on top.

-Add the pale ale, chicken stock and vinegar.
+- Add the pale ale, chicken stock and vinegar.
 Cover it with a lid and place in the hot oven for 45 minutes.

-Serve hot with a large spoonful of onion mixture and juice.
+- Serve hot with a large spoonful of onion mixture and juice.